 We had 8 players bust in 2020, with all of them being due to injury of some form.
 Using the same methods as above, we can calculate their playoff and championship odds.
 Interestingly, we see that while Austin Ekeler and Chriss Godwin did not necessarily hurt or help your championship odds.
 Other players were much worse (looking at you Saquon).
 Overall, drafting a bust gave you a 7.35% chance of the championship, dropping your odds by about 3%.
 It's obviously possible to recover from this, but you are cutting your odds of a championship by a third!

 An obvious limitation to this is my definition of Sleepers and Busts, there are certainly other ways to define these, and that will have an impact.
 Significantly, I am only looking at end-of-year position ranks which ignores players like Jalen Hurts last year who came from nowhere to be a major contributor on championship rosters, but only played a few weeks and therefore was not considered a sleeper.
 On top of that, all of the championship odds analysis is based on 1 season only, and a covid season at that and should therefore be taken with a major grain of salt.
 Finally, none of this analysis considers opportunity cost, just the upside of hitting on a sleeper and the downside of hitting on a bust.
-Despite these, I do think it is valuable to have a sense of how many sleepers/busts we can expect and what impact those players have on our fantasy season.
+(Note I have added a post on opportunity cost which you can read here) Despite these, I do think it is valuable to have a sense of how many sleepers/busts we can expect and what impact those players have on our fantasy season.

 A couple of key takeaways to this analysis.
 First, we should expect about 10 sleepers and 7-8 busts in any given year.
 Second, Busts are often the result of injury or poor QB play, so try to avoid spending a top 2 pick on a player with a bad QB.
 Finally, remember that successfully drafting a sleeper increases your championship odds by 60% while drafting a bust cuts those odds by a third.